A close quasar pair in a disk-disk galaxy merger at z = 2.17

 The baseline model adopts two PSFs (for the two unresolved quasars), two S\'{e}rsic models (for the two extended host galaxies), and a constant background to fit the image.
 The S\'{e}rsic model is given by

 where $\Sigma(r)$ is the pixel surface brightness at radial distance $r$, $\Sigma_e$ is the pixel surface brightness at the effective radius $r_e$, and $\kappa$ is a parameter related to the S\'{e}rsic index $n$. $n=1$ for an exponential profile, whereas $n=4$ for a de Vaucouleurs profile.
 Bulge-dominated galaxies have high $n$ values ($n>2$), while disk-dominated galaxies have $n$ close to unity.
 We try different models until reaching the minimum reduced $\chi^2$ (i.e., $\chi_{\nu}^2$) for the smallest number of parameters.
-In all models considered, the centers of the S\'{e}rsic profiles were left as free parameters, but the best-fit S\'{e}rsic profile centers in all the 2 PSF + 2 S\'{e}rsic models are consistent with the best-fit PSF centers (Figure \ref{fig:hst_galfit} and Extended Data Figure 5), suggesting that the best-fit models are reasonable.
+In all models considered, the centers of the S\'{e}rsic profiles were left as free parameters, but the best-fit S\'{e}rsic profile centers in all the 2 PSF + 2 S\'{e}rsic models are consistent with the best-fit PSF centers (Figure \ref{fig:hst_galfit} and Supplementary Figure 2), suggesting that the best-fit models are reasonable.
 The only exception was the 2 PSF + 2 S\'{e}rsic model for the Keck image, where the center of the S\'{e}rsic profile for the NE host was fixed at the NE nucleus PSF model center to help break model degeneracy given the relative shallowness of the AO imaging.

 Figure \ref{fig:hst_galfit} shows the best-fit GALFIT model for the \hst\ F160W image.
-The extended host galaxies are detected after the PSFs are subtracted (i.e., panel ``Data-PSFs'').
-After we further subtract the extended hosts (i.e., panel ``Residual''), low surface-brightness tidal features are revealed in the residual image, providing unambiguous evidence for an ongoing galaxy merger.
+The extended host galaxies are detected after the PSFs are subtracted (i.e., Panel c ``Data-PSFs'').
+After we further subtract the extended hosts (i.e., Panel d ``Data-PSFs-Sersics''), low surface-brightness tidal features are revealed in the residual image, providing unambiguous evidence for an ongoing galaxy merger.
+We quantify the detection significance of the faint tidal features by using manual apertures that roughly trace the boundaries of the four tidal clumps indicated in Panel d of Figure \ref{fig:hst_galfit}.
+The extracted total fluxes in the aperture are all detected at $>10\sigma$ significance.
+Supplementary Table 7 summarizes the detection properties of the tidal features.
+For the brightest tidal clump T1 (SW of the pair), the detection significance is $\sim 20\sigma$, and the total AB magnitude is $25.47\pm 0.07$, which is much fainter than the host galaxies.
+The surface brightness depth of the HST imaging is $\sim 24.85$ AB mag/arcsec$^2$, which is consistent with the expected depth given the integration time.